Some West Yorkshire CANN Organisations

 Flamingo Chicks - The Old Bake House, Downs Park East, Westbury Park, Bristol BS6 7QD

 Irwin Mitchell Solicitors has the largest, dedicated medical negligence department in the UK and is one of the only UK law firms that can offer legal aid for certain birth injury claims.
 Our experienced team will take the time to understand what you and your family are going through, helping you get the answers and compensation you and your child deserve.
 We also have wider support through our specialist in-house teams including Public law & Human Rights and Court of Protection, as well as support from our dedicated Client Liaison Managers.
+These teams can assist with Local Authority, Statutory services, funding issues, transport and education issues and planning for the future to ensure your child and family are protected whatever happens.
 We will always visit you at your home or at a place that works best for you.
 Sarah has over 20 years of experience specialising in medical negligence claims and helping families through the process.
-She manages of the three medical negligence teams based in Leeds office.
+She is the Head of the Leeds Medical Negligence department.
 Sarah has worked with families on a significant number of complex cases, including birth injury, brain injury, cerebral palsy cases and amputation cases.
-She has long standing charity partnerships locally and nationally including UK Sepsis Trust and KIDs amongst many others and has specialist accreditations with the Law Society and Association of Personal Injury Lawyers (APIL) and AVMA.
-To talk to Sarah […]
+She has long standing charity partnerships locally and nationally including UK […]

 Irwin Mitchell, 2 Wellington Place, Leeds, LS1 4BZ